Need to talk? Call 1800 882 436.

 • respect themselves and their culture

-A lack of respect can lead to cultural discrimination.
-This can affect your child later in life, and cause feelings of:
+If there is a lack of respect between people, this can lead to cultural discrimination.
+It can affect your child later in life, and cause feelings of:

 You can encourage cultural acceptance by:

-• avoiding anger and conflict in front of your child
+• avoiding anger and conflict about cultural differences in front of your child

 • assuring your child that they're not alone in their experiences